mperezjigato/reportsweakly/week7v009.md

 ### AlphaFold

 As far as I can tell, the VSC/VIB training material [^1] on AlphaFold is the best of all the material that VSC provides for any software.
 It constitutes a really good entry point for anyone attempting to run AlphaFold on the GENIUS cluster.
 On the other hand, there exists an AlphaFold user group in Flanders.
 Moreover, the geometry files provided by the AlphaFold-EBI database [^2] are very helpful for computing protein structures and dynamics.
+Although I have no had time to run any specific case with AlphaFold, I have been looking at some literature and tools for geometry modification.
+It seems that one of the most common steps in this field goes through the preparation of a hydrated protein structure starting from a CIF file of the crystalline state of the pure protein (PACKMOL and VMD provide such tool).

 ### Thermodynamic integration